posit-dev/setup-air/README.md

 ### Use `air format --check`

-The most common way to use this action is to perform a `format --check` on each pull request to ensure that the code within the pull request is correctly formatted.
+This performs a `format --check` to ensure that changed code is correctly formatted.
+The action fails if any changes are required.

 ``` yaml
 - uses: posit-dev/air-action@v1